 These figures denote the widening character of a move as it progresses and are intended to show how volume, activity and number of transactions expand until, at the end, comparatively active conditions prevail.

-The principle works the same in the larger market moves; witness the spectacular rise in Union Pacific within a few sessions marking the end of the August 1909, boom.
+The principle works the same in the larger market moves; witness the spectacular rise in Union Pacific within a few sessions marking the end of the August1 1909, boom.

 After closing out a trade the tape will tell on the following reaction whether you are justified in taking the same stock on again or whether some other issue will pay better.
 Frequently a stock will be seen preparing for a move two or three swings ahead of the one in which it becomes the leader.
 This is a fine point, but with study and practice the most complicated indications clarify.

 And now a word about you - you who are endeavoring to turn day trading to practical account.
 The results which are attainable depend solely upon the YOU.
 Each must work out his own method of trading, based on suggestions derived from these suggestions or from other sources.

 It will doubtless be found that what is one man's meat is another's poison, and that no amount of "book learning" will be of any use if the student does not put his knowledge to an actual test in the market.

-It is surprising how an familiarity with subjects relative to the stock market, but seemingly having no bearing upon Tape Reading, will lead to opportunities or aid in making deductions.

-And so when asked what books will best for supplementing these suggestions, I should say:

-Read everything you can get hold of.
+It is surprising how any familiarity with subjects relative to the stock market, but seemingly having no bearing upon Tape Reading, will lead to opportunities or aid in making deductions.
+And so when asked what books will best for supplementing these suggestions, I should say: Read everything you can get hold of.
 If you find but a single idea in a publication it is well worth the time and money spent in procuring and studying it.

 Wall Street is crowded with men who are there in the hope of making money, but who cannot be persuaded to look at the proposition from a practical business standpoint.
 Least of all will they study it, for this means long hours of hard work, and Mr. Speculator is laziness personified.
 Frequently I have met those who pin their faith to some one point, such as the volumes up or down, and call it Tape Reading.
 Others, unconsciously trading on mechanical indications such as charts, pretend to be reading the market.
+Then there is a class of people who read the tape with their tongues, calling off each transaction, a certain accent on the higher or lower quotations indicating whether they are bullish or bearish.